Coming alongside can be tricky for singlehanded and short-handed sailors. Øyvind Bordal has some sailing skills that will come in handy in harbours

 Failures are inevitable, but any manoeuvre can be practised with crew on board.
 Let your crew gradually step back and allow you to take over more and more tasks – ideally one task at a time.

-Techniques will vary from port to port, and in different conditions, but planning and practice will always pay off.
+Techniques for coming alongside will vary from port to port, and in different conditions, but planning and practice will always pay off.

 1. Know where the wind comes from, and use it actively.
 Wind will affect the way your boat moves, and increasingly so as your speed decreases.
 Usually it will be an advantage to moor into the wind, and depart with the wind behind you.
 The same goes for the current.
 Look for buoys, pilings, moored yachts or other things in the water that indicate the direction of the current.
 You can use wind or current to stop the boat on your way in, or to help you out when leaving.